September 11 attacks: Damage

-The Pentagon was extensively damaged, causing one section of the building to collapse.
-As the Flight 77 approached the Pentagon, its wings knocked down light poles and its right engine hit a power generator before crashing into the western side of the building.
+The Pentagon was extensively damaged, causing one section of the building's E ring to collapse.
 The plane hit the Pentagon at the first-floor level.
 The front part of the fuselage disintegrated on impact; debris from the tail section penetrated the furthest into the building, breaking through 310 ft of the three outermost of the building's five rings.